iter8-tools/iter8/mkdocs/docs/getting-started/your-first-experiment.md

     brew install iter8
     ```

-    ??? note "Install a specific version"
-        You can install the latest stable release of the Iter8 CLI with specific major and minor version numbers.
-For example, the following command installs the latest stable release of the Iter8 CLI with major `0` and minor `8`.
-        ```shell
-        brew tap iter8-tools/iter8
-        brew install iter8@0.8
-        ```

 === "Binaries"
     Pre-compiled Iter8 binaries for many platforms are available [here](https://github.com/iter8-tools/iter8/releases).
 Uncompress the iter8-X-Y.tar.gz archive for your platform, and move the `iter8` binary to any folder in your PATH.